JieYangBruce/TorqueClustering/README.md

 <h3>Usage and implementation</h3>

 This project is for the reproduction of the accuracy results of the Torque Clustering algorithm as reported in our paper.

-⚠️ **Note:**
-- This open-source implementation is provided to allow reproduction of the accuracy results reported in our paper.
-- It is **NOT** intended as an optimized or production-ready version.
-- We plan to release a **high-efficiency version of Torque Clustering with parallel processing** in the future.

 You need to put all the ".m" files into one folder.

 Due to the space limits of Github, we put all the data sets on the [google drive:](https://drive.google.com/file/d/1ddvBAfxtR9wKKM7IAhNfD9HQ_kyhmceD/view?usp=sharing), the txt version of the data sets is also [available:](https://drive.google.com/file/d/1cPz7KvnLCPx-j6nWOl-juOMTtIWlmW3Y/view?usp=sharing).